tcrawford-figure/semver-settings-plugin/docs/modifiers.md

 ???+ info "Important"
-    The latest tag is `v1.0.1-my-feature.1`, however, this is a special pre-release type that does not affect the calculation of the next version given a modifier.
+    The latest tag is `v1.0.1-my-feature.1`, however, this is a special pre-release type that does not affect the calculation of the next version when on a main branch given a modifier.

 | Command                             | Next Version |
 |-------------------------------------|--------------|